cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   is the first key, the second item is the first value, the third item is the second key, and so on.
-Because items in a map come in pairs, their total number is always even:  A map that contains an odd number of items (no value present for the last key) is not well-formed.
+Because items in a map come in pairs, their total number is always even:  A map that contains an odd number of items (no value data present after the last key data item) is not well-formed.
   A map that has duplicate keys may be well-formed, but it is not valid, and thus it causes indeterminate decoding; see also {{map-keys}}.

 Major type 6:
-: a tagged data item whose tag is the argument and whose value is the single encoded data item that follows the head.
-Similar to major types 4 and 5, we also talk about the "enclosed" data item.
-See
+: a tagged data item ("tag") whose tag number is the argument and whose enclosed data item is the single encoded data item that follows the head.
-  {{tags}}.
+  See {{tags}}.

 Major type 7:
 : floating-point numbers and simple values, as well as the "break"